 Now that we've gone over some of the benefits of reporting earned media value let's look at how you can create an EMV report.
 Here are a few tips:

-Start with a template: We recommend starting with the AgencyAnalytics digital marketing dashboard template.
+Start with a template: We recommend starting with the AgencyAnalytics digital marketing dashboard template or digital marketing monthly report template.
 This way, you can include the earned media value alongside the other digital marketing analytics you need to provide to a given client.

 Include all relevant information: Be sure to include everything your client or boss will need to see to understand the value of your earned media efforts.
 This should consist of reach, social media traffic, web traffic data, sales team feedback, custom metrics, and data that is automatically pulled in from Google Sheets.